YazhRajeshAmd/lightgbm_rocm/README.md

 Here's what each section does:

 **Data Loading and Preprocessing**
-Loads training data from application_train.csv (likely the Home Credit Default Risk dataset from Kaggle) Separates features and target: The target variable is TARGET (probably indicating loan default), and features exclude TARGET and SK_ID_CURR (customer ID)
+Loads training data from application_train.csv ( Home Credit Default Risk dataset from Kaggle) Separates features and target: The target variable is TARGET (indicating loan default), and features exclude TARGET and SK_ID_CURR (customer ID)
 Handles categorical features: Automatically identifies object-type columns and converts them to categorical data type for LightGBM

 **Data Splitting**